MicrosoftDocs/sql-docs/docs/azure-data-studio/download-azure-data-studio.md

 ## Download Insiders build of Azure Data Studio

 In general, users should download the stable release of Azure Data Studio above.
-However, if you want to try out our beta features and give us feedback, you can download an [Insiders build of Azure Data Studio.](https://github.com/microsoft/azuredatastudio#try-out-the-latest-insiders-build-from-main)
+However, if you want to try out the beta features and send feedback, you can download the [Insiders build of Azure Data Studio](https://github.com/microsoft/azuredatastudio#try-out-the-latest-insiders-build-from-main).

 ## Supported Operating Systems